jeraldrich/blog/docs/python_go_future.rst

 A real world example: http://highscalability.com/blog/2014/5/7/update-on-disqus-its-still-about-realtime-but-go-demolishes.html

-Being able to compile your program and deploy it by simply copying the binary over and running it, is a huge relief compared to the virtual / system environment jungle of a sizable multi project dynamically interpreted application deploy.
+Being able to compile your program and deploy it by simply copying the binary over and running it, is a huge relief compared to the virtual / system environment jungle of a sizable multi project dynamically interpreted application.

 While the languages themselves might be different, both follow a similar design philosophy of simplicity and practicality.
 The cross over between the two feels natural.
 The mental cost switching context between the two, cheap.